finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

 # **getPortfoliosAccessMetadataByKey**
 > List&lt;AccessMetadataValue&gt; getPortfoliosAccessMetadataByKey(scope, code, metadataKey, effectiveAt, asAt)

-[EXPERIMENTAL] GetPortfoliosAccessMetadataByKey: Get an entry identified by a metadataKey in the access metadata object
+[EARLY ACCESS] GetPortfoliosAccessMetadataByKey: Get an entry identified by a metadataKey in the access metadata object

 Get a specific portfolio access metadata rule by specifying the corresponding identifier parts                No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule